Shihabul-Shuvo/Tkinter_AI_GUI/README.md

 1. **Launch Application**: Run `python main.py`
 2. **Select Task**: Choose between "Image to Text" or "Sentiment Analysis"
 3. **Provide Input**:
-   - For images: Click "Choose Image", drag & drop, or use sample
+   - For images: Click "Choose Image", or use sample
    - For text: Type/paste text or use sample text
 4. **Run Analysis**: Click "Run" button
 5. **View Results**: Results appear in the center panel with additional details